-- 1. Turn off the vehicle.

-- 2. Lock the vehicle with one of the following:

-- Use the RKE transmitter.

-- With a door open, press a on the interior.

-- 3. After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.

-Pressing a on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.
+- 1. Close the trunk and the hood.
+Turn off the vehicle. - 2.
+Lock the vehicle in one of three ways: - Use the RKE transmitter. - Use the Keyless Access system, if equipped. - With a door open, press the interior •. - After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.
+Pressing on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.